At dinner with Putin, menu of Crimean flounder and Russian grievances

-ST PETERSBURG, Russia (Reuters) - You can't say Vladimir Putin lacks a pointed sense of humor.
+ST PETERSBURG, Russia May 25 (Reuters) - You can't say Vladimir Putin lacks a pointed sense of humour.
 The entrée at the Russian president's dinner for news agency editors on Saturday night was "Crimean flounder."
 No kidding.

 "We have some contacts," he shrugged.
 "But now I have to go speak with Mr. (Francois) Hollande and Mrs. (Angela) Merkel," the French president and the German chancellor, respectively.

 With that he gave a champagne toast, and left.

 But before that he spoke at length on many topics during a three-hour interview before and during a seven-course dinner that included "soft smoked sturgeon salad" and "white asparagus soup with black caviar" as well as the recently Russified flounder.